jellyfin/jellyfin-plugin-intros/README.md

 ## About

-Plugin to automatically extract embedded subtitles.
+Plugin to provide intros from local files

 ## Installation